discoimp/ORB_SLAM3/README.md

 This edit was in late October 2022 as the amount of fixes and edits needed to make this work on a fersh install of Ubuntu 20.04 grew long.
-Shoutout to the following (and numerous forums) for contributions:
+Shoutout to the following (and numerous forums) for unknowingly contributing to me understanding what I didn't understand:
 [thien94](https://github.com/thien94/ORB_SLAM3)
 [Mauhing](https://github.com/Mauhing/ORB_SLAM3)
 [shanpenghui](https://github.com/shanpenghui/ORB_SLAM3_Fixed)